-(a) Ex Parte Communications: I will not discuss the exam on an ex parte basis.
-(See §7-2.)

-(b) Anonymity: Each exam will be "blind graded," so that I will not know the identity of the student as I am grading her or his exam.
+- (a) Ex Parte Communications: I will not discuss the exam on an ex parte basis.
+(See §7-2.) - (b) Anonymity: Each exam will be "blind graded," so that I will not know the identity of the student as I am grading her or his exam.
 You may not waive anonymity.
-Self-identification on the exam or otherwise culpably compromising anonymity will presumptively result in a deduction from your exam grade and a referral for disciplinary action.
+Do not include your name in your exam response, and do not write your name on any exam materials, including the scantron answer sheet.
+Self-identification on the exam or otherwise compromising anonymity will presumptively result in a deduction from your exam grade and a referral for disciplinary action.